onewelcome/identity-cloud-documentation/docs/products/access/release-notes/index.md

   We included both the legacy and the new secure cookies for existing customers to keep the existing sessions.

   The legacy cookies can be disabled in the Access Admin, by going to `Configuration` → `System` → `Cookies` and turning off the `Add fallback cookie` option.
+  The existing users sessions will not be impacted.

 ### Bug Fix
 * Logout and session related exceptions are now handled gracefully.